Specializing in Lovebirds

 Our Breeding Philosophy @ Olympic Aviaries:

 While we enjoy breeding our birds, they are not 'breeding machines', and their health is paramount.
-All our birds are fed a balanced diet of seed, hard-boiled egg, greens, spray millet, ground meal worms, chopped sunflower seeds, ground flax, and fresh water which is changed daily.
-They also have free access to cuttle bone, and a mixture of charcoal, grit and oyster shells that I make myself.
-Vitamins, especially vitamin D3, which most caged birds are deficient in, and trace minerals are provided to all our birds as needed.
+All our birds are fed a balanced diet (proportions of each of the following shown below) of fortified Zupreem breeder pellets, lovebird seed mix, Ce-De dried egg food, Parrot Mix, dried greens, fresh red/white millet and dried spray millet, fresh fruit and veggies, and fresh water which is changed daily.
+They also have free access to cuttle bone, and while breeding a mixture of sprouted white/red millet, several edible flowers, dried greens, and hemp seeds which I make myself.
+Vitamins, especially vitamin D3, which most cage birds are deficient in are provided on an as needed basis.

 Each bird is bred to a maximum of 2 times per year with at least a month rest in between clutches.
 Depending on the color mutations I'm working on in any given year some birds may be bred less than others.
 I consider each and every one of our birds part of the family and treat them as such.
 Dan often complains that the birds eat better than we do.